 Testing someone’s skills in real-time is a great way to get a better understanding of a developer’s capabilities, proficiency, and approaches.
 Skills assessments often done in interviews can vary.
 Common assessments include asking a candidate to:

 Salary can vary by region, skill level, and more.
 It also depends on the kind of work they’re doing and the size of the company with which they are employed.
-An overview by region might look a little like this according to some reports:
+An overview by region might look a little like this (all figures have been converted to USD):

 You want to write a description that is precise and will draw out information that allows you to gauge expertise and understanding.